-Our Lady of Guadalupe is located in Denton, Nebraska, United States.
-The two largest cities in Nebraska are located nearby - Lincoln, which is about 20 minutes away, and Omaha, which is around 1.5 hours to the northeast.
+Our Lady of Guadalupe is located in Denton, Nebraska, USA.
+The two largest cities in Nebraska are located nearby: Lincoln, about 7 miles distant, and Omaha, about 65 miles distant.

 Our Lady of Guadalupe Seminary is located within the territorial boundaries of the Diocese of Lincoln.

 Nebraska landscape as seen from the seminary grounds

 The Priestly Fraternity of St. Peter (FSSP) is a Society of Apostolic Life of Pontifical Right canonically established by Pope John Paul II in 1988.
 The particular charism and mission of the Fraternity is to offer the Sacred Liturgy, including the Holy Mass and the Divine Office, as well as the sacraments, in all of their traditional solemnity, according to the Latin liturgical books of 1962.
 The Fraternity's name denotes our thanksgiving, filial love, and loyalty to the supreme Pontiff, who encourages our growth, as well as the brotherly unity in Christ which our priests strive to have characterized in their lives and work.

 The FSSP operates two international seminaries - St. Peter's Seminary, for German and French-speaking candidates (in Wigratzbad, Germany) and Our Lady of Guadalupe Seminary, for English-speaking candidates.
 The North American seminary is named for Our Lady of Guadalupe, Patroness of the Americas.
 By God's grace, enrollment has grown steadily each year since the FSSP first opened a seminary in the United States in 1993.
 O.L.G.S. now houses over 75 men studying for the priesthood.

 The formation program at Our Lady of Guadalupe Seminary is seven years long.
 It consists of the following divisions: